A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: The one-dimensional problem

 Although this scheme is formally second-order (at least on uniform meshes), it is well known (see, e.g,~\cite[Remark 3.1]{StSt18}) that it usually leads to highly oscillatory solutions when applied on a uniform mesh.
 Various explanations are possible.
 Here, we note that the scheme associated with \eqref{eq:central stencil} cannot yield oscillatory solutions if the matrix is an M-matrix~\cite{Berman1994}, which will be the case if it is diagonally dominant and has its only positive entries on the diagonal.
-However, it is clear that the subdiagonal entry is positive only when $\eps > c_i h_i/2$.
+However, it is clear that the subdiagonal entry is \fix{non-positive only when $\eps \geq c_i h_i/2$}.
 For arbitrarily small $\eps$, generating a discretization matrix that is an M-matrix would, thus, require that $h_i$ be $\mathcal{O}(\eps)$ for each $i$.
-Since that is not a reasonable requirement, an upwind finite difference method is preferred, even though it is formally of lower order.
-Its stencil, at meshpoint $i$, is
+Since that is not a reasonable requirement, an upwind finite-difference method is preferred, even though it is formally of lower order.
+Its stencil, at mesh point $i$, is

 Although this scheme is only first-order, its system matrix is an M-matrix for any $\eps$ and mesh, and solutions cannot feature spurious oscillations on any mesh.